velartrill/velartrill.github.io/orig/kestrel.md

 "Kestrel-comrade.
 Thank you for coming.
 I apologize for disrupting your sleep."
 She touches me on the shoulder; I touch hers in turn.
 Her voice is soft, but there is no trace of warmth in her eyes, and her expression is troubled.

-"I hope I can be of service, Ambassador.
+"I hope I can be of service, _Lifuin-niltash_.
 What's the situation?"

 She turns, gesturing to one of the wall panels.
 "Do you know what this is?"